SMI/dicompixelanon/doc/dicom_pixel_remover.md

 * does not change any overlay frames
 * input files should already have passed through the CTP anonymiser to remove tags with possible PII
+* You should use a salt to randomise the hashed UIDs/filenames.

 ## Usage